“Technology will never replace great teachers, but in the hands of great teachers, technology is transformational.”

 Technology in the Classroom

-Students are issued passwords that allow them access to an immense number of online resources, ranging from EBSCOHost, the premiere online research database, to Naviance, a career and college counselling program.
+Students are issued passwords that allow them access to an immense number of online resources, ranging from EBSCOHost the premiere online research database, to Cialfo, a career and college counseling program.
 All student information – including attendance, class content, grades and much more–is easily accessible to both parents and students through Veracross.

 To encourage students to creatively use the tools and resources we offer, other opportunities are provided through extra-curricular activities and learning spaces.
-Both our elementary and secondary students produce their own news programmes using our green screen room, others explore robotics through ClickRobot, and all young learners can experiment in our Makerspace.
+Both our elementary and secondary students produce their own news programmes using our green screen room, others explore robotics through ClickRobot, and all young learners can experiment in our design labs and our Makerspace.